 Natural landscape blocks, aggregations of one or more ecological cores and contiguous natural cover, were mapped to support the ecological cores.
 These blocks were created by selecting natural lands adjacent to ecological cores and establishing their boundaries at major roads and where developed areas were at least one hundred meters across.
 These features are analogous to hubs in other landscape assessments.
 Since hubs were prioritized instead of ecological cores in those assessments, the name was changed to natural landscape blocks to deemphasize them and reduce confusion.
 The smaller sizes of ecological cores, and the fact that they often are bounded by local roads, make them much more useful for conservation planning at the local level, thus these were the features prioritized in the this assessment.

 The products of the VaNLA include GIS data, hardcopy and digital maps, and a report that summarizes the methodology and results and discusses potential uses of the GIS data.
 Three GIS layers, used to make the map shown in Figure 1, comprise the statewide network of natural lands: ecological cores, landscape corridors and nodes, and natural landscape blocks.
-These data can be viewed interactively using the Land Conservation Data Explorer (LCDE, http://www.vaconservedlands.org/gis.aspx) or downloaded from links below for use with GIS software.
+Ecological cores can be viewed interactively using Natural Heritage Data Explorer or the complete suite of VaNLA products can be downloaded from links below for use with GIS software.

 Figure 1.
 The Virginia Natural Landscape Assessment.